 The experiments which the researchers from the PHE pole take part in are linked with tests of the Standard Model in order to constrain it better or disprove it.

 These researches and their interpretations are performed in link with the researchers of the Theory pole.
-In order to follow our detectors and to develop future experiments, we rely on the expertise of the teams of mechanical, electronical, instrumental and computing engineers and technicians of the Engineering pole.
+In order to build our detectors and to develop future experiments, the physicists of this pole rely on the expertise of the teams of mechanical, electronical, instrumental and computing engineers and technicians of the Engineering pole.